aerospike/aerospike-client-rust/README.md

 use std::time::Instant;
 use std::thread;

+use aerospike::Client;
-use aerospike::{Client, Operation, ClientPolicy, ReadPolicy, WritePolicy};
+use aerospike::{ClientPolicy, ReadPolicy, WritePolicy};
+use aerospike::operations;

 fn main() {
     let cpolicy = ClientPolicy::default();